What Are the Risks & Potential Pitfalls of Your e-Marketing?

 • Not having a social media strategy

 • Not keeping up with the latest trends.
-For example, if you’re a restaurant, and people start complaining on Facebook about bad service, you can’t simply ignore this—you have to respond quickly and publicly in order to mitigate any damage
+For example, suppose you’re a restaurant, and people start complaining on Facebook about lousy service.
+In that case, you can’t simply ignore this—you have to respond quickly and publicly to mitigate any damage.

-• Plus, not having a plan for how to deal with negative feedback (and reviews).
-If someone writes a scathing review of your restaurant online, how will you respond?
+• Plus, I do not have a plan for dealing with negative feedback (and reviews).
+How will you respond if someone writes a scathing critique of your restaurant online?
 Will you take it down?
 Will there be redress for the person who wrote it?
-These are questions that must be answered before they happen—and they’re only one example of many where planning ahead can save time and money in the long run!
+These questions must be answered before they happen—and they’re only one example of many where planning can save time and money in the long run!

-I think I might be avoiding a few pitfalls, but should I take another look at whether my strategy itself is following best practices?
+I might avoid a few pitfalls, but should I consider whether my strategy follows best practices?

 Your social media strategy is the framework that guides you from A to Z, from setting up your first post to creating a successful campaign.
 The best way to work toward a successful strategy is by following these three steps: